avansinformatica/I1.1-Programmeren-Lesmateriaal/_includes/week02/11-More-Loops.md

 ## 11. More loops

-we have previously learned to use repetition using the `while (true)` loop, which repeats commands until the `break` command is used.
+we have previously learned to use repetition using the `while (running)` loop, which repeats commands until `running` is set to false.

-The `break` command is not the only way to end a loop.
+The `running` variable is not the only way to end a loop.
 A common structure for a loop is `while (condition)`, where the condition can be **any statement with a truth value**.
 This means that the condition works exactly like conditions in an `if` statements.

 In the following example, we print the numbers 1, 2, …, 10.
 When the value of the variable number increases above 10, the condition of the while statement is no longer true and the loop ends.